-Valerie Brender is an associate at Rukin Hyland & Riggin LLP.
+Valerie Brender is a partner at Rukin Hyland & Riggin LLP.
 She litigates class and collective action employment law cases, including misclassification, wage and hour, and discrimination cases.
 She also advises executives on employment and severance agreements during job transitions and litigates individual civil rights, wrongful dismissal, and whistleblower cases.

 Prior to joining the firm, Valerie was a research fellow at Human Rights Watch.
 Valerie graduated from New York University School of Law where she worked on human rights litigation as a summer law clerk at Schonbrun DeSimone Seplow Harris & Hoffman, LLP, in Los Angeles and at the ACLU’s Center for Democracy in New York.
 Prior to law school, Valerie was a Peace Corps Volunteer in Panama and a Fulbright Scholar in Spain.
 She earned her B.A. from Wake Forest University.